|

 than two years, Prien's record stands high among the

-U-boat aces during the Second World War.
-He spent
+U-boat aces during the WW2.
+In

-238 days at sea, sinking 30 enemy vessels for a
+238 days at sea, he sank a

-total tonnage of 193,808 GRT.
+total tonnage of 193,808 GRT!
+He was killed in March

-43.5" L x 11 T x 4 W.
+scratch-built is 43.5" L x 11 T x 4 W.

 |